dotnet/runtime/docs/design/features/host-tracing.md

 Custom host can and should set the error writer as the first thing it does with the respective host component to ensure that all errors are routed to it.

-The `hostfxr_set_error_writer` sets the error writer only for the current thread (the setting is thread local).
-The custom host must set it separately (and potentially with different callbacks) on each thread it wants to use `hostfxr` functions (and have them redirect errors).
+`hostfxr_set_error_writer` sets the error writer only for the current thread (the setting is thread local).
+The custom host must set it separately (and potentially with different callbacks) on each thread where wants to use `hostfxr` functions and with error redirection.

 Only one error writer can be registered on a given thread at any given time.

 All errors are also written to a trace output if one is enabled (via `COREHOST_TRACE=1`) regardless of which error routing is used.

-The `hostfxr` component propagates the error writer to the `hostpolicy` component before it calls into it.
-So custom host only needs to register its error writer with the `hostfxr` component.
-The propagation of the error writer is only done for the duration necessary after which it will be unregistered again.
+The `hostfxr` component propagates the error writer to the `hostpolicy` component before it calls into it, so a custom host only needs to register its error writer with the `hostfxr` component.
+The propagation of the error writer is only done for the duration necessary, after which it will be unregistered again.
 In case of a .NET Core 3+ `hostfxr` which would call into an old (.NET Core 2.1) `hostpolicy` component, the `hostfxr` will not perform the propagation in any way since the older `hostpolicy` doesn't support this mechanism.

 The error writer callback is declared as: